 FREQUENTLY ASKED QUESTIONS

 How many polar bears will I see?

 Wildlife is unpredictable, BUT we are going at the absolute best time of year to maximize our chances of seeing polar bears.
-Two years ago, we saw 15 different polar bears in one day.
-Last year, the most we saw in a day was 8 different polar bears.
-Typically, we average around 4-6 polar bears per day in November, slighty less in the last week of October.
+In 2023, we saw 10+ different polar bears for 5 days in a row, but typically we average around 2-4 polar bears per day in November.
 The good news is that a sighting can last for a long time.
 We’re likely to see mom and cubs, sub-adults, and fully grown males and females.

 In each of the past two years, we saw 4 different foxes: the arctic fox, the red fox, the cross fox and the silver fox (the latter are variants of the red fox), although we have to be a bit lucky for a close sighting.
 We are also likely to see ptarmigans, arctic hares, and if we’re really luck, wolves and wolverines (there’s usually 1-2 sightings per polar bear season).

 It can be bone chilling cold or more temperate.
 It depends on the year.
 Temperatures will typically range from -5 to -35 degrees Celsius with the windchill (that’s 23 to -31 degrees Fahrenheit).
 It’s crucial to bring layers to stay warm, starting with a foundational base layer and a series of successive layers to keep warm.
 I recommend very warm socks, insulated winter boots that go to your shin (since we may walk through snow drifts), and two pairs of gloves.
 One base layer that allows you to operate your camera and one larger set up of gloves or mittens that you can slide on top.
 I use heated glove liners, which helps a lot because camera gear is metallic and our fingers are the most at risk from the cold.
 If you can come with heated gloves or glove liners, you won’t regret it!

 What focal range do you recommend?